Why Hire a Birth Doula?

 recognize birth as a unique experience that the mother will remember all her life

-assist the woman and her partner in preparing for and carrying out their plans for birth
+assist the mother and her partner in preparing for and carrying out their plans for birth

-stay by the side of the laboring woman providing emotional support and physical comfort measures throughout the entire labor
+stay by the side of the laboring mother providing emotional support and physical comfort measures throughout the entire labor

-facilitate communication between the laboring woman, her partner, and clinical care providers
+facilitate communication between the laboring mother, her partner, and clinical care providers

-provide an objective viewpoint and assist the woman and her partner in getting the information they need to make decisions
+provide an objective viewpoint and assist the mother and her partner in getting the information they need to make decisions

 be a reminder of a birth plan if there is a departure